-Bacon, brown sugar and balsamic vinegar elevates the humble Brussel sprout into a scrumptious side dish, perfect for Thanksgiving or Christmas dinner!
+Bacon, brown sugar and balsamic vinegar elevates the humble Brussel Sprout into a scrumptious side dish, perfect for Thanksgiving or Christmas dinner!

 While I would most definitely classify Brussel sprouts as one of my favorite vegetables NOW, as a teenager they were not really my thing.
 That is until one Thanksgiving when my Aunt Patricia presented us with Brussel sprouts that had been steamed in a brown sugar, chicken broth mixture and topped with a delightful layer of crispy bacon.
 I was hooked!